subuser-security/subuser/registry/repositories-dot-json-file-format.md

 Each repositories.json file is to be a valid [json](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) file containing a single json object.

-This object is a set of key value pairs where each key is the name of a subuser repository.
-Repository names must not contain the `\` character.
+This object is a set of key value pairs where each key is the identifier of a subuser repository.

+Each identity can either be:
+ * string - for a named repository
+ * number - for an annonymous repository

+Repository names must not contain any of the following characters: `\`,`:` .

 The value is a json object with the following properties:

 Properties:
 -----------